123jagadeesh/DocConnect/README.md

         *   **Add Doctors:** Navigate to the "Doctors" section to register new doctors, including their specialization and contact information.
         *   **Map Patients and Doctors:** Use the "Mappings" feature to link patients to specific doctors, establishing the connection for appointments and communication.

-### Contributing

-[Explain how others can contribute to your project.
-Include guidelines for submitting pull requests, coding standards, etc.]

-### License

-[Specify the license under which your project is distributed. e.g., MIT License, Apache 2.0, etc.]